AmerNass/JProlog/JProlog/README.txt

 So, in this work we add the unification and the backtrack algorithm, Lists and predicates.
 We did a lot of tests on unification algorithm and an exemple is given in this work

+We were three on this project so we tried to add many features, and we obtains a very good result :
+Lets start with the main features :
+ ** changing the io methods to make parsing easier
+ ** adding a Builtin class :
+      This class contains a dictionary of all builtins i.e.
+      Java based classes callable from Prolog.
+      They should provide a constructor and an exec method.
+ ** Adding Cons method ( list constructor) with all lists caracterstics ** Adding Var and NonVar classes to use OOP better
+ ** Adding the backtrack feature : now we can press "; " button to obtains all solutions

 == exemple running

-To run this exemple you should run the JProlog.jar application Prolog interfaces is opened there is a folder in src/main/resources called family.pl to charged you just have to put [...src/main/resources/family].
+To run this exemple you should run the JProlog.jar application This jar file is in the Release folder in this folder you can find two other files to test

+With command line run the jar file:
+    java -jar JProlog.jar

+then charge the file family.pro :
+    [family].

+then you can make the test you want
+All features are working

 then you can test the predicates and see how the unification is working

 == How to use / start the application:
-Basically you just have to execute the main class, namely "fr.upmc.CL.Jprolog.main.Application".
-There are no third party libraries required in order to compile this project, which is why I thought it's okay if I just submit the source files without any build files.
+Basically you just have to execute the main class, namely "/JProlog/src/fr/upmc/CL/Jprolog/V2/prolog/Main.java".
+There are no third party libraries required in order to compile this project, which is why we thought it's okay if we just submit the source files without any build files.
 However, the IntelliJ module file is included, in case you're using IntelliJ as well.